Hard problem of consciousness: Meta-problem

 Although the meta-problem is strictly speaking an easy problem, it is deeply connected to the hard problem.
 We can reasonably hope that a solution to the meta-problem will shed significant light on the hard problem.
 A particularly strong line holds that a solution to the meta-problem will solve or dissolve the hard problem.
 A weaker line holds that it will not remove the hard problem, but it will constrain the form of a solution.In other words, the 'strong line' holds that the solution to the meta-problem would provide an explanation of our beliefs about consciousness that is independent of consciousness.
-That would debunk our beliefs about consciousness, in the same way that explaining beliefs about god in evolutionary terms may provide arguments against theism itself.
+That might debunk our beliefs about consciousness, in the same way that (Chalmers suggests) explaining beliefs about god in evolutionary terms may provide arguments against theism itself.

 In popular culture

-British playwright Sir Tom Stoppard's play The Hard Problem, first produced in 2015, is named after the hard problem of consciousness, which Stoppard defines as having "subjective First Person experiences".
+Tom Stoppard's play The Hard Problem, first produced in 2015, is named after the hard problem of consciousness, which Stoppard defines as having "subjective First Person experiences".